The Golden Legend (cantata): Later performances and recordings

 In the twentieth century, the work's popularity declined, though occasional performances continued to be given, among them some at Leeds (1904), Cardiff (1907), London (1911, 1921, 1926 and 1927), Norwich (1911), and Belfast (1927).
-As late as the 1926-27 season, there were six performances of the piece by British choral societies.
+Many amateur performances were also given in the first decades of the century.
+As late as the 1926–27 season, there were six performances of the piece by British choral societies.
 Sir Henry Wood never lost his admiration for the work and included part of it in his silver jubilee concert in 1936, alongside the premiere of Vaughan Williams's Serenade to Music.

 Wood insisted on mounting a complete performance of The Golden Legend in May 1942 to celebrate the centenary of Sullivan's birth.
 He prevailed on the BBC to broadcast it, having reminded them that he was "the only living musician who had daily contact with Sir Arthur Sullivan as an accompanist".
-Sir Charles Mackerras conducted a centenary performance of the work in 1986, in the same building as the premiere, the newly restored Leeds Victoria Hall.
+In 1985 there was a performance at the Queen Elizabeth Hall in London.
+Charles Mackerras conducted a centenary performance of the work in 1986 in the same building as the premiere, the newly restored Leeds Victoria Hall, which was broadcast on Radio 3.
 Separate performances were given in 2000 in Edinburgh and Aberystwyth.
 Another was given at the Longfellow Festival in 2011.
 Another was given in 2013 near Wallingford, England.
 A large-scale performance was given in 2019 by the Nuremberg Symphony Orchestra at the Meistersingerhalle, Nuremberg, Germany.

-In August 1928, the Australian dramatic soprano Florence Austral made a 78-rpm recording of the soprano piece from the score, The Night is Calm, for HMV (D 1516).
+In August 1928, the Australian dramatic soprano Florence Austral made a 78-rpm recording of the soprano piece from the score, The Night is Calm, for His Master's Voice (D 1516).
 John Barbirolli conducted the orchestra and chorus of the Royal Opera House.
 A remastered recording was released on CD by Dutton Laboratories (number CDLX 7025).

 Hyperion released the first professional recording of the work in 2001.